-- (a) The worker's name, address, and Social Security number; - (b) The employer's legal name and address; and

-(c) The information required under ORS 656.262 and 656.265.
+- (a) The worker's name and address; - (b) The employer's legal name and address; and - (c) The information required under ORS 656.262 and 656.265.

 (4) Injuries not requiring medical services.

 The employer is not required to notify the insurer of an accident that does not require the worker to seek treatment from a licensed medical service provider, subject to the following: